jveldboom/video-swear-jar/README.md

 # Video Swear Jar - The AI-Powered Profanity Filter

-Introducing Video Swear Jar, your AI-powered solution for clean video content!
-This project offers a Docker container with all necessary tools to process videos.
-It transcribes, detects profanity, and trims out inappropriate language, delivering a new, family-friendly video file.
-Embrace the convenience of our all-in-one profanity filtering solution and create a suitable viewing experience for all ages.
+Introducing Video Swear Jar, your AI-powered solution for creating clean video content!
+This project offers a Docker container with all necessary tools to process videos, transcribe the audio, detect profanity, and remove inappropriate language, delivering a new, family-friendly video file.

+## Project Goals
+- Simplify the process of removing profanity from video files.
+The current process is quite technical, and we aim to make it more user-friendly.
+- Enable local processing without relying on an internet connection.
+- Minimize cost for users by keeping the solution as affordable as possible.

 ## Process Overview:
-- [OpenAI Whisper](https://github.com/openai/whisper/) to transcribe the video file
+- Transcribe the video file using [OpenAI Whisper](https://github.com/openai/whisper/)
-- Node script to process the transcription file
+- Process the transcription file with a Node script:
   - Detects profanity based on predefined [swear-jar.json](src/swear-jar.json) file
-  - Creates an ffmpeg video cut file
+  - Generate an FFmpeg video cut file.
-- FFmpeg to cut the video file at specified times and create new video file
+- Use FFmpeg to cut the video file at specified times and create a new, edited video file.

 ## Requirements:
 - Docker